"Introduction to Content Architecture", the eBook for designing effective and scalable digital experiences. Download

 }

-As you can see from the response of the page object, we have all the info we need about the page as well as an dictionary of Page Modules (and their fields) ordered by what Content Zone (zone) they should be rendered in.
+As you can see from the response of the page object, we have all the info we need about the Page as well as a dictionary of Components (Page Modules and their fields) ordered by what Zone they should be rendered in.

-To retrieve the sitemap of our pages, we'll need to collect some information we'll need to authenticate and request this content.
+To retrieve the sitemap of our pages, we'll need to gather some info again to authenticate and request the content.

 curl -X GET "https://api.aglty.io/8fdc8afa-u/preview/en-us/sitemap/flat/website" -H "accept: application/json" -H "APIKey: defaultpreview.36d9c831f95d7604d2a1bab3f0603a52705b2823a4a14841eddb639133a444a1"